tharunkumartk/personalportfolio/content/posts/Interviews,Progress,andWork.md

 ---
 title: Interviews, Progress, and Work.

-description: Jan 19, 2021

-The beginning of this week was relatively chill until Mrs. Altizer reminded me of some...
+description: Jan 19, 2021The beginning of this week was relatively chill until Mrs. Altizer reminded me of some...
 date: 2021-01-12
 draft: false
 slug: /blog/Interviews,-Progress,-and-Work.-